gaurub/datastructures/README.md

 This is my first attempt at something like that.
 I will create structures that are defined in the JCF specs and create both thread-safe and unsafe versions of them.
 This should be fun!

+Another one of my goals is to be as clear in the code itself as possible.
+I've even split things up into multiple lines when one would have probably sufficed, but I would like every intention to be clear from the code itself.
+Also, some of the design decisions I've made were made to facilitate this.
+Above all, I want anyone who reads this to understand exactly what's going on.

 Some Milestones (can also be inferred from commits):
 1) 31/12/2012: Doubly linked list completed; need to work on tests for this.
 2) 2/1/2013: Started work on the Hashtable (Map) implementation; need some serious reading for this one.